Sparky

 Prices vary across Australia based on labour rates, housing stock, and the prevalence of older construction methods.

 At the city level, Sydney is the baseline at $200–$1,500 per job.
-Melbourne tracks close to Sydney pricing.
-Brisbane tends to sit slightly lower, with simpler construction in many suburbs.
+Melbourne tracks close to Sydney pricing, with higher costs in inner suburbs where lath-and-plaster and reactive clay cracking are common.
+Brisbane tends to sit slightly lower for standard plasterboard repairs, though Queenslander homes with VJ board ceilings and humidity-driven damage add complexity.
 Perth and Adelaide typically run 10–15% above eastern capitals, reflecting higher trade rates and smaller trade pools.

-Within any city, the key variable is property age.
+Within any city, property age is the strongest cost predictor.
 Inner-city suburbs with pre-war housing stock (terraces in Balmain, period homes in Fitzroy, character homes in Norwood) tend toward the higher end because lath-and-plaster walls, heritage finishes, and older substrates are more labour-intensive to repair.
 Newer suburbs with standard plasterboard construction are more predictable and cost-effective.
 Properties built in the 1970s to 1990s fall in the middle: plasterboard construction, but potentially with textured finishes or asbestos-containing materials that add complexity.
+Once the plaster repair is complete, you will need painting to finish the job, which is typically quoted as a separate trade.

 How We Calculate

-Estimates are based on surveyed trade rates for licensed plasterers, adjusted for each state and property age bracket.
+Estimates are based on surveyed trade rates for plasterers across Australian capitals, adjusted for each state, property age bracket, and wall construction type.
 All prices include GST.
 Figures cover standard residential plaster repairs.
 Commercial properties, heritage restoration, and full ceiling replacements may fall outside these ranges.
+The AWCI (Association of Wall and Ceiling Industries) publishes technical guidelines that inform industry best practice.

 Know what you need?